ryanczm/vault/Atoms & Molecules/8. Quant/Brainteasers & Interview Questions/Pure Logic Qns (CZ).md

 Q: Measure 45m with two ropes.
 A rope takes 1hr to burn if 1 end is lit.
 A: Have to assume burning both ends cuts remaining time by half.
 So light one end of 1 rope and burn both ends of 1 rope > 30m After that, burn remaining end.

+# Counterfeit Coins I

+Q: 10 bags of 100 identical coins each bag.
+In all bags but one, each coin weighs 10g.
+In counterfeit bag, all coins weigh either 9 or 11g.
+Using one single weigh of a digital scale, identify fake bag.
+A: Take 1 coin from first bag, 2 from second, ...
+10 from tenth bag.
+You have 55 coins.
+Weigh.
+If no counterfeit they should be 550g.
+The $i$ bag is counterfeit, so weight will be $550 \pm i$.

+# Glass Balls

+Q: You are holding two glass balls in a 100 story building.
+If ball is thrown out of window, it will not break if floor is less than X but break if floor is equal or greater to X?
+A: This is tricky.
+We suppose a strategy with $N$ throws.
+We throw first ball from $N^{th}$ floor, if it breaks, we start from 1 to N upwards and test the second ball.
+If it doesn't break, we go up by $N-1$ floors and repeat.
+The number of floors this lets us cover is $N+(N-1) + \cdots + 1=N(N+1)/2 \geq 100$ and so $N=14$.

 # Lightbulbs & Switches Qn (1.28)

 Q: Similar to Green book's lightbulb question, but with 3 lightbulbs instead of 4.